 To/From the Airport

-On my arrival to Hoi An I got an airport transfer through my hotel which cost $15.
-On my return I used hoianexpress.com.vn which was a lot cheaper at $6 USD and easy to use.
+Consider an airport transfer through your hotel (approx $15 usd) or use a service such as hoianexpress.com.vn which is a lot cheaper at $6 USD and easy to use.
 Throughout Hoi An are other options available from booking agencies.

 Within the City